 Code42 for Enterprise, yes.

 Other available versions:

 As of version 6.8.3, the Code42 app on Mac and Windows devices use the cryptographic module provided by their respective operating systems for encryption and decryption of backup data.

 Although the Code42 app uses the same operating system-provided cryptographic module on all Windows devices, you must also enable "FIPS mode" on Windows devices to ensure FIPS compliance.

-Windows devices running Code42 app version 6.8.3 and later, with the exception of Windows 7 and Windows Server 2008 R2.
+Windows devices running Code42 app version 6.8.3 and later.

 The National Institute of Standards and Technology (NIST) is an organization of the U.S. Department of Commerce whose mission is to set standards that enhance economic security.
 Many organizations are required to comply with the following NIST security standards: